-In the climate of modern football, it is a dangerous habit to hype players as the next big thing, with most teenage starlets having all being compared to a world-class counterpart for simply playing in a similar position.
+In the climate of modern football, it is a dangerous habit to hype players as the next big thing, with most teenage starlets being compared to a world-class counterpart for simply playing in a similar position.

 Who is Charlie McNeill?

 McNeill has forged his reputation at youth level as a lethal goalscorer, netting over 600 across all levels by this time last year, but it is his overall play that really catches the eye.

 A £750,000 signing from crosstown rivals Manchester City, who will be kicking themselves for losing another top talent after Jadon Sancho, McNeill has turned heads at Old Trafford.
 In 2018, he inked a six-year deal with Adidas that could net him over £1 million.
 And in his first season with United, he crashed in an astonishing 24 goals in 21 appearances in the Under-18 Premier League, settling in better than anyone could have hoped.

 Charlie McNeill potential

 Astonishingly, McNeill has bounced between the Manchester clubs a few times.
 He was originally part of United’s academy and played alongside Mason Greenwood.

 Having made his debut for the U23s in February, it was only a matter of time before he made a place in that side his own.
 Sure enough, it happened quickly.
 From there, manager Erik ten Hag is renowned for giving youngsters a chance.
 With Manchester United lacking in the striker department, McNeill finally got an opportunity as he made his first team bow against Real Sociedad in the Europa League.
 First of many?

 In an era when professional footballers are media-trained and often speak like robots, it’s great to see a player with a bit of character and personality – and he often shows that in his post-match interviews.